 Registering as a Sex Offender

 Registering as a sex offender is something that could follow you for the rest of your life.
 There are numerous offenses under state law that require registration with the Nebraska Sex Offender Registry, including all forms of sexual assault.
-The amount of time required to remain on this registry depends on the nature of the offense.
+The amount of time a person must remain on this registry depends on the nature of the offense.

-If you are convicted for an offense that is punishable with no more than a year in jail, you must remain on the registry for 15 years.
-The required registration period is 25 years for non-violent felony sex crime convictions.
+If you are convicted for an offense that is punishable with no more than a year in jail, your name must remain on the registry for 15 years.
+The registration requirement jumps to 25 years for non-violent felony sex crime convictions.
 Finally, more serious cases can lead to a lifetime sex offender registration requirement.
-Given these unfortunate consequences of a conviction, it is always best to hire a lawyer to represent you in your sex crime case.
+Given these unfortunate consequences of a conviction, it is always best to hire a sexual crimes lawyer to represent you in your sex crime case.

 What Sophisticated Defenses Are Available for Sex Crime Accusations?

 You should never sit and wait for your charges to blow over.
-The prosecutor is already working to convict you.
-You should have an equally dedicated defense lawyer on your side building up your case as well.
-Take the time to call our team for help.
+The prosecutor is already building a case to convict you.
+You should have an equally dedicated defense lawyer on your side building your defense case as well.
+Take the time to call the Berry Law team of sex crime attorneys for help.
 Our lawyers can assess your sex crime case and get to work immediately to protect your future.

-When we take a case, we start by doing our own independent investigations, interviewing witnesses, and combing through the details to find weaknesses in the prosecutor’s case.
+When we accept a case, we start by doing our own independent investigation, interviewing witnesses, and combing through the details to find weaknesses in the prosecutor’s case.
 In sex crime cases, there is usually more than one side to the story.
-Some are even based on false allegations.
+Some accusations are even based on false allegations.
 It is our job to get to the bottom of a case and to work toward the most favorable outcome possible.
-Some common defense strategies include:

 Consent

 One of the most common defenses in a variety of sex crime cases is consent.
 The lack of consent during a sexual encounter is a key element of most sex crimes.
-By making the case that consent existed at the time the sexual contact occurred, it could be possible to defeat a sex crime charge at trial.
+By establishing that consent existed at the time the sexual contact occurred, it could be possible to defeat a sex crime charge at trial.

 This defense is one of the strongest options in a number of sex crime cases, including sexual assault.
-However, consent is not a valid defense in every case, such as when the reporting witness is a minor.
+However, consent is not a valid defense in every case, for example, when the accuser is a minor.

 False Allegations

 Though false allegations are rare, they are a reality in some sex crime cases.
 These claims could happen for any number of reasons, but a thorough investigation could help disprove them.
-For example, we could prove a sex offense did not occur as alleged by establishing you were not present when the incident was said to have occurred.
+For example, a skilled sex crimes lawyer could prove a sex offense did not occur as alleged by establishing the defendant was not present when the incident was claimed to have occurred.

 Mistaken Identity

-The accusing witness in a sex crime case can make mistakes.
-In some cases, the reporting witness could be intoxicated or otherwise unable to fully take in the events.
-In others, the alleged perpetrator could have been unrecognizable.
-In either situation, it is possible that the reporting witness could come to the wrong conclusion and accuse an innocent person.
+An accusing witness in a sex crime case can make a mistake.
+In some cases, the accuser could have been intoxicated or otherwise unable to fully assess the events.
+In other situations, the alleged perpetrator could have been unrecognizable.
+In either scenario, it is possible that the reporting witness could reach the wrong conclusion and accuse an innocent person.

 This defense is especially common when the police push a witness to their preferred suspect.
-Making the case of mistaken identity often focuses on establishing an alibi and highlighting discrepancies between the defendant’s appearance and the way the reporting witness initially described his or her attacker.
+Establishing the defense of mistaken identity often focuses on establishing an alibi and highlighting discrepancies between the defendant’s appearance and the way the accusing witness initially described their attacker.

 Just like witnesses, the police can also make errors during an investigation.
 These could be honest mistakes or calculated acts designed to secure a conviction through unlawful means.

 Fortunately, there are protections written into the United States Constitution that prohibit things like unlawful searches or seizures.
-It could be possible to exclude any evidence obtained through illegal means from the trial.
-This may be enough to have the case dismissed entirely.
+It might be possible to exclude evidence obtained through illegal means from the trial.
+The lack of crucial evidence may be enough to have the case dismissed entirely.

 One of the most common sex crimes in Omaha is statutory rape.
 This offense involves sexual conduct with a person who is too young to give consent according to the law.
 The “age of consent” is the age at which a person is considered legally competent to consent to sexual contact with another person.